After 4 US price cuts, Tesla raises cost for older models

 Prices of the company's top-selling Model Y small SUV and Model 3 small sedan remained the same after being lowered earlier this week.

-Tesla shares closed Thursday down nearly 10% after CEO Elon Musk said it would sacrifice profit margins in order to boost sales.
+Tesla shares closed Thursday down nearly 10% after Musk said the company would sacrifice profit margins in order to boost sales.
 On Wednesday Tesla reported first-quarter net income that fell 24% from a year ago, and operating profit margins that dropped from 19.2% in the first quarter of last year to 11.4% last quarter.

 The price increases come at a strange time for Tesla because global sales of the aging Model X large SUV and Model S big sedan fell nearly 38% in the first quarter to 10,695.

+The group, citing complaints about racial discrimination, poor plant safety, and investigations by U.S. highway safety regulators and the Justice Department, wrote that Tesla “appears to be embracing a broader culture of being ‘above the law.’”

+Amalgamated Bank, the first investor listed on the letter, says on its website that it works with over 1,000 unions and has given strike loans to workers walking picket lines.
+Tesla has been in a battle with the United Auto Workers union over organizing its factory in Fremont, California.

-Shares in all electric vehicle makers have been under significant pressure this week.
-Tesla shares are down 12.4% for the week, while startups Rivian, Lucid and Lordstown Motors all lost about 10% of their value.
+Investors have not been kind to electric vehicle makers in the past week.
+Through Thursday, Tesla shares were down 12.4% for the week, while startups Rivian, Lucid and Lordstown Motors all lost about 10% of their value.
 Fisker dropped 14% for the week, and Nio fell 12%, while Nikola dropped almost 8%.